materkey/icerock-talaiot-config-plugin/README.md

 # About
-Configuration of [Talaiot gradle plugin](https://github.com/cdsap/Talaiot/) with IceRock Development setup.
+Configuration of [Talaiot gradle plugin](https://github.com/cdsap/Talaiot/) with Delivery Club Development setup.
-All build statistics will be sent on IceRock's analytics database for analysis.
+All build statistics will be sent on Delivery Club's analytics database for analysis.

+This repo is fork of https://github.com/icerockdev/icerock-talaiot-config-plugin

 # Setup
 in `settings.gradle.kts` (gradle 6.9+):